kwansupp/ccc-demo/README.md

-# ccc-demo
+# vc-demo
-Demo for creative coding community virtual platform
+Frontend mockup for virtual community platform using Bulma.